 Maybe when you were a little boy, you really wanted to do ballet but your macho dad thought it was “too girly” and signed you up for boxing instead.
-Maybe as a girl you really liked running around in the hedges like the boys do, but your mom demanded you to stop it right away.
+Perhaps as a girl, you really liked running around in the hedges like the boys do, but your mom demanded you to stop it right away.

 Or you may have heard them say things like –